arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Key Management Service (KMS).md

 ## Key Rotation
 - **Automatic**
-	-   Supported only in Customer-managed CMK
+	-   Supported only in Customer-owned CMK
 	-   Automatic yearly key rotation
 	-   Previous key is kept active (to decrypt old data)
 	-   **New key has the same CMK ID** (only the backing key is changed)